ourpalace/ourcord/CONTRIBUTING.md

-# OurCords Contributing Guildlines
+# OurCords Contributing Guidelines

 <!--
-do you expect a easter egg here :/ pretty sus ngl
+do you expect an easter egg here :/ pretty sus ngl
 -->